proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

   - Press `Login` then `YES`.
   </details>

-- Select and download all the `.ovpn` files you creaed which will be shown on the interface.<br>
+- Select and download all the `.ovpn` files you created which will be shown on the interface.<br>
   <img width="180" alt="image" src="https://user-images.githubusercontent.com/86282911/221343162-03ed5396-6637-4ecb-9b21-433a3799bb1b.png">

-- Now shutdown the `WinSCP session`
+- Now shut down the `WinSCP session`

 #### Linux & MacOS